adobe/brackets/README.md

 # Welcome to Phoenix!

-Phoenix is a modern open-source code editor for the web.
+Phoenix is a modern open-source and free code editor for the web, built for the browser. - under construction.

 ## Building Phoenix
 * Require widows for builds in the port window